 Room G2 – Neonatal Intensive Care Unit (NICU)

 Neonatal specialty units provide hands-on newborn learning experiences.
 Here you’ll discover rooms that are equipped with age appropriate simulators and equipment utilized in neonatal and pediatric facilities.
 The condition of ill neonates can rapidly deteriorate creating an emergency situation which requires focused assessments, quick clinical decisions and team collaboration.
 These high-risk, low-frequency experiences are rarely available to students in clinical practice sites.
 The Simulation Center offers a safe environment in which inter-professional teams can work together to gain experience and confidence on their journey to become prepared practitioners and save infant lives.

 Room H – Multimedia Room

-State-of-the-art multimedia features, such as our video-wall, interactive electronic whiteboard system, and video teleconferencing capabilities enable THSSC to harness the power of technology to enrich the learning experience, encourage collaboration and extend our global outreach.
+State-of-the-art multimedia features, such as our video-wall and video teleconferencing capabilities enable THSSC to harness the power of technology to enrich the learning experience, encourage collaboration and extend our global outreach.

 Room I – Biobehavioral Research

 Dedicated research rooms provide facilities to conduct translational health science research.
 Translational research involves applying knowledge gained in basic science research to patients and communities.

 The Center also has server rooms and storage rooms.